You built your dream app.Now you can't get a customer.

 7:05

-Both Reddit posts are live — handled.
-Your HN reply's the one I can't post for you (no API), so it's drafted and ready: tap the link, paste, hit reply.
+Both Reddit posts are live.
+Your HN reply is the one I can't post for you (no API), so it's drafted and ready.
+Tap the link, paste, hit reply.
 20 seconds, link's below 👇

 11:22